PhD in computer sciences:

 Abstract

-First, we address the problem of improvement of the capacity of 802.11 wireless mesh networks.
 We highlight some insensible properties and deterministic factors of the capacity, while it is directly related to a bottleneck problem.
-Then, we propose a joint TDMA/CSMA scheduling strategy for solving the bottleneck issue in the network.
+Then, we propose a joint TDMA/CSMA scheduling strategy for

 Second, we focus on broadband wireless mesh networks based on time-frequency resource management.
 In order to get theoretical bounds on the network performances, we formulate optimization models based on linear programming and column generation algorithm.
 These models lead to compute an optimal offline configuration which maximizes the network capacity with low energy consumption.
 A realistic SINR model of the physical layer allows the nodes to perform continuous power control and use a discrete set of data rates.